blue-pen5805/sdweb-easy-prompt-selector/README.md

 Exactly as described.
 You can now delete a tag by clicking the button and then right-clicking on it.

 [![left-right click](media/02-03.png)](media/%E3%82%AF%E3%83%AA%E3%83%83%E3%82%AF%E3%81%97%E3%81%9F%E3%82%8A%E5%8F%B3%E3%82%AF%E3%83%AA%E3%83%83%E3%82%AF%E3%81%97%E3%81%9F%E3%82%8A%E3%81%97%E3%81%A6%E3%81%BE%E3%81%99%EF%BC%81.mp4)

-(Viewing this requires downloading the mp4 file due to GitHub limitations)
+(Viewing this video requires downloading the mp4 file due to GitHub limitations)

 Thank you, [MrKuenning](https://github.com/MrKuenning), for your request on GitHub!